tari-labs/tari-university/src/cryptography/fraud-proofs-1/MainReport.md

-# Fraud Proofs - easier said than done?
+# Fraud Proofs and SPV clients - easier said than done?

 ## Background
 The Bitcoin blockchain is, as of June 2018, approximately 173 Gigabytes in size [1].
 This makes it nearly impossible for everyone to run a full Bitcoin node.
 Lightweight/Simplified Payment Verification (SPV) clients will have to be used by users since not everyone can run full nodes due to the computational power and cost needed to run a full Bitcoin node.

 SPV clients will believe everything miners or nodes tell them, as evidenced by Peter Todd in the screenshot above showing an Android client showing millions of bitcoin.
-The wallet was sent a transaction 2.1 million BTC outputs [17]
+The wallet was sent a transaction 2.1 million BTC outputs [17].
+Peter modified the code for his node in order to decieve the Bitcoin wallet since the [wallets can't verify coin amounts](https://github.com/petertodd/bitcoin/commit/53dda4643a0dba85699cc4b9dc06a0b9afb1d315) (code can be found in the "[Quick-n-dirty hack to lie to SPV wallets](https://github.com/petertodd/bitcoin/tree/2016-02-lie-to-spv)" branch on his github).

 ![todd-btc-spv.jpg](sources/todd-btc-spv.jpg)
 Courtesy:MIT Bitcoin Expo 2016 Day 1